ADHD and Sleep

 - Doing something different every night

-- Needing to put a lot of toys beside them on their bed
+- They need to put a lot of toys beside them on their bed

-- Having a bedroom that is too hot or cold, noisy, and has too much light
+- Having a bedroom that is too hot or cold, noisy, or has too much light

 - Not being able to say or ask what they want or need, which keeps them up